erik-epicodus-help/pig-dice-help/README.md

 # _Project Pig Dice_

+## Helper for Matthew, Mariel, and Tristan.
+A 'diff' of original code and this code can be found here: https://www.diffchecker.com/1KIVmVs1

 #### _App that allows 2 players to play the dice game called Pig Dice, 6.18.2020_

 #### By _**Matthew Craig, Mariel Hamson and Tristan Emmerson**_